elcago/ApiSense/README.md

 The bee detection training data is available on Kaggle: https://www.kaggle.com/datasets/rowlettheowlet/bee-detection-from-video-frames

-The processed feature dataset contains 25,920 records across 24 colonies and 15 days and is included in this repository.
+The processed feature dataset is included in this repository.

 ---